The Adventures of Bullwhip Griffin

-The Adventures of Bullwhip Griffin is a 1967 American Western comedy film directed by James Neilson, produced by Walt Disney Productions, starring Roddy McDowall, Suzanne Pleshette, Hermione Baddeley, and Karl Malden.
+The Adventures of Bullwhip Griffin is a 1967 American Western comedy film directed by James Neilson, produced by Walt Disney Productions, and starring Roddy McDowall, Suzanne Pleshette, Hermione Baddeley, and Karl Malden.
 The film's screenplay, by Lowell S. Hawley, was based on the novel By the Great Horn Spoon! by Sid Fleischman.
 The songs were written by Richard M. Sherman and Robert B. Sherman and the theme song was written by Mel Leven and George Bruns, the latter of whom also composed the film's score.
 It was the fifth and final film Neilson directed for Disney.

 Plot

 In 1849, Jack and Arabella Flagg are orphaned in Boston.
-Along with family's former butler, Eric Griffin, they stow away aboard a ship bound for San Francisco, where the gold rush has begun.
+Along with the family's former butler, Eric Griffin, they stow away aboard a ship bound for San Francisco, where the gold rush has begun.
 Eric gets work as the ship's cook.

 Judge Higgins, a swindler and thief, steals a map to a gold mine belonging to Quentin Bartlett, an actor who is among the ship's passengers.
 Eric, Jack, and Quentin pursue the crooked judge.
-Arabella arrives in town and takes a job as a dancehall girl to make ends meet.
+Arabella arrives in town and takes a job in a dance hall to make ends meet.

 Eric encounters a stocky bully, Mountain Ox, and lashes out a punch that flattens him.
 "Bullwhip" becomes his new nickname.
 Inspired by the incident, Bullwhip enters a prizefighting match and wins the money.
 He also wins Arabella's affection.
 Judge Higgins, caught trying to steal the fight's receipts, quivers behind bars as a lynch mob forms outside.
+The ensuing riot causes a fire that burnt down much of the town, but Bullwhip uses his prizefighting winnings to rebuild the town better than before, making him a local hero.